msleigh/harvey/README.md

 A built-in problem defined in `src/harvin.py` is executed as the most basic check that the build has completed successfully.
 Output data is written to the file `harvey.out`.
-A copy of the expected output is stored in `src/harvey.kgo`:
+A reference copy of the expected output is stored in the repository in `src/harvey.kgo`:

     diff src/harvey.kgo harvey.out